wassimseif/wassimseif.github.io/content/posts/torchtitan/index.md

 <br>

 ### Pipeline Parallelism
-This is the first step the "sharding" actualy happens.
+This is the first step in which "*sharding*" actually happens.
 They divide the model into computation stages, each stage is sent to a device along with the required weights.
 The stages can also further split vertically ( more pipeline parallelism) or horizontally (tensor parallelism).

 <br>